tytydraco/yessleep/out/Abandoned_by_Walmart.md

 "Fuck you, Steven," I spat venomously.
 "I said fuck you!
 And your eyebrows!"
 I yelled again, pointing at his thick asymmetric set of eyebrows.
 I proceeded to trash some of the stocked shelves out of anger; my fury scattering their contents about.

 "Wipe down this!"
-I exclaimed once more, rubbing my crotch mockingly.
+I exclaimed once more, rubbing my testicles in front of him.
 Steven's jaw-drop grew even wider when I slammed my carcinogenic employee vest on the floor, spitting on it to finally seal the deal.
 That was the day I decided to burn bridges with Steven.

 ***3 years later***